EmceeBouchard/ShowBusiness-Contracts/replit.md

 ## Overview

-ShowBusiness: Contracts is a privacy-focused, client-side contract analysis tool designed specifically for artists (actors, voice-over talent, stage performers).
-The application analyzes work-for-hire agreements to identify potentially exploitative clauses using AI-powered threat detection.
-All contract analysis occurs entirely in the browser using Google's Gemini AI, with explicit user consent required before any data transmission.
+ShowBusiness: Contracts is a **100% client-side** contract analysis tool designed specifically for artists (actors, voice-over talent, stage performers).
+The application analyzes work-for-hire agreements to identify potentially exploitative clauses using **pure JavaScript pattern matching**.
+All contract analysis occurs entirely in the browser with **zero external API calls** for analysis.
 Analyzed contracts are stored locally in the browser for 7 days before automatic deletion.

 The application follows a theatrical, prestigious design aesthetic with a color palette of Velvet Red, Antique Gold, and Steel Gray, presenting contract analysis as a "sanctuary" rather than a sterile utility tool.